kdekeersmaecker/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a test repo for the Coursera "Data Scientist's Toolbox" course project.
+This is a test repo for the Coursera JHU "Data Scientist's Toolbox" course project.